-An introduction to scientific computing as illustrated in: number systems and errors, roots of equations, computational linear algebra, curve fitting, numerical and differentiation, integration and numerical differential equations.
+An introduction to scientific computing as illustrated in: number systems and errors, roots of equations, computational linear algebra, curve fitting, numerical integration and differentiation, and numerical differential equations.
 Programming assignments are required.
 Prerequisite: MAT 201 and MAT 202.

 MAT 261 Number Theory